 - Make sure to also supply your child with a backpack or bag for them to carry their books and other homework items to bring home each night.

-- PE days are Mon. and Wed.
-Please make sure that your child is wearing the SMS PE uniform and appropriate shoes on their assigned day.
+- PE day is Thursday.
+Since it is part of our SMS dress code, please make sure that your child is wearing the SMS PE uniform and appropriate shoes each Thursday to school.

 Important Items that are Noteworthy: